 Day 2: Book Cliffs

-The Book Cliffs frame the Grand Valley on the north.
+The Book Cliffs frame Grand Junction on the north.
 Mount Garfield, the highest point along the cliffs, challenges lungs and legs with a 2,000-ft. elevation gain on the two-mile summit trail.
 Views of the verdant Palisade vineyards and orchards are in stark contrast to Colorado's barren sandstone cliffs.

 The Little Book Cliffs Wild Horse Range provides the unique possibility of observing wild mustangs on the open range.
 Spotting a herd is a matter of being in the right place at the right time, but chances increase along the Main Canyon Trail in winter and spring.
 From Coal Canyon Trailhead follow Main Canyon Trail along a stream between massive canyon walls.
 A side-trip up Spring Creek Trail leads through strangely weathered rock columns known as hoodoos.
 Be sure to walk quietly and alertly, never chasing or harassing the horses.
 Access to the Little Book Cliffs Wild Horse Range requires a high-clearance, four-wheel drive vehicle and should not be attempted in wet weather.